akaStanley/NixieClock/README.md

 From scratch design of a Nixie Tube Clock, with a twist.
 This clock sets its time using a GPS reciever, so it has the correct time anywhere around the world--and you don't have set it.

 Read the "Notes on Nixie Tube Clock.rtf" for more details on the actual design.
 Here are some images of the design.
 All the Code, PCB, and 3D model files are included here if you want to make your own.
-BOM cost will run you at least 250$ though, so maybe think twice...
+BOM cost will run you around 300$ (as of May 2025)

 ### The Finnished Clock
 ![Clock Final](/Images/Clock_final.jpg)